teSill/TemmoSamples/README.md

 # TemmoSamples
-Sample code of the Temmo MMORPG projec
+Sample code of the Temmo MMORPG project